Illustration: Filip Fröhlich

 Transposing from C major to D major using the piano roll

 While this a neat trick that’s admittedly simpler than the process we outlined for sheet music, we encourage you to still practice using that system.
-Familiarizing yourself with what accidentals are needed in various keys will be useful in the long run, and will also enhance your understanding of the last major concept we’ll cover: key signatures.
+Familiarizing yourself with what accidentals are needed in various keys will be useful in the long run, and will also enhance your understanding of the last major concept related to melody that we’ll cover: key signatures.

 But before we get there, let’s quickly go over minor scales.